 The letter to the Ephesians claims to have been written to the “saints in Ephesus.”
 The earliest manuscripts leave out the words “in Ephesus.”
 It is considered a forgery by critical scholars, and dated between 70–80 CE (Markus Barth, Ephesians: Introduction, Translation, and Commentary on Chapters 1–3, pp. 50–51).

 Colossae was a small Phrygian city about 100 miles from Ephesus in Asia Minor.
-The letter to the Colossians is so similar to the Letter to the Ephesians that the two are considered likely to have been written by the same person, an early follower of Paul’s, or one was used as a source by whoever wrote the other, thinking it was a legitimate letter by Paul.
+The letter to the Colossians is so similar to the Letter to the Ephesians that the two are considered likely to have been written by the same person, such as an early follower of Paul’s.
+It is also possible that one letter was used as a source by whoever wrote the other, thinking it was a legitimate letter by Paul.
 Because they are so similar and were written around the same time, I am addressing them together.
-It is generally dated around 80 CE.
+Colossians is generally dated around 80 CE.
 (Burton L Mack, Who Wrote the New Testament?)

 Also, the author(s) of Ephesians/Colossians and Paul disagree regarding baptism.
 Paul thoroughly explored his theology of baptism in the Epistle to the Romans.
 According to him, those believers who had been baptized had “died with Christ” but had not yet been “raised with him.”
 That wouldn’t happen until Christ’s return, when there would be a physical resurrection.
 He always insists that the resurrection is a physical event that is yet to come, not a spiritual resurrection that has already happened.